-- (1) One off-street parking space shall be provided for each ADU in addition to those required for the primary unit.
+- (1) Parking.
+One off-street parking space shall be provided for each ADU in addition to those required for the primary unit.
 The parking spaces may be provided as tandem parking on a driveway.
-Off-street parking is not required for an ADU in any of the following instances: - i.
-The ADU is located within one-half mile of public transit. - ii.
-The ADU is located within a historic district. - iii.
-The ADU is part of the proposed or existing primary residence or an accessory structure. - iv.
-When on-street parking permits are required but not offered to the occupant of the ADU. - v.
-When there is a dedicated parking space for a car share vehicle located within one block of the ADU. - (2) When a garage, carport, or covered parking structure is demolished in conjunction with the construction of an ADU or converted to an ADU, those off-street parking spaces need not be replaced. - (g) Lighting.
+Off-street parking is not required for an ADU in any of the following instances: - a) The ADU is located within one-half mile of public transit.

+- b) The ADU is located within a historic district. - c) The ADU is part of the proposed or existing primary residence or an accessory structure. - d) When on-street parking permits are required but not offered to the occupant of the ADU. - e) When there is a dedicated parking space for a car share vehicle located within one block of the ADU. - When a permit application for an ADU is submitted with a permit application to create a new sing-family dwelling or a new multifamily dwelling on the same lot, provided that the accessory dwelling unit or the parcel satisfies any other criteria listed in this section. - (2) When a garage, carport, covered parking structure, or uncovered parking space is demolished in conjunction with the construction of an ADU or converted to an ADU, those off-street parking spaces need not be replaced. - (c) Lighting.
 All exterior lighting, including landscape lighting, must be dark sky compliant.
-All new exterior lighting must be designed and installed so that the filaments, light sources or lenses are shielded and downward facing with opaque materials in such a way that they will not be visible at property lines.
-The exterior lights shall have a color temperature of 3500 Kelvin or lower (warm not cool). - (h) Landscaping.
-Any tree over 12 inches in circumference removed in conjunction with the construction of an ADU must be replaced by a 24-inch box tree on the project site, unless it is determined by the Fire Marshal that replacement planting is not feasible.
+All new exterior lighting must be designed and installed so that the filaments, light sources or lenses are shielded and downward facing, with opaque materials in such a way that they will not be visible at property lines.
+The exterior lights shall have a color temperature of 3500 Kelvin or lower (warm not cool). - (d) Landscaping.
+Any tree over 12 inches in circumference removed in conjunction with the construction of an ADU must be replaced by a 24-inch box tree on the project site. - (e) Windows. - (1) All windows that face a side yard adjoining a side yard of an adjacent property and are located within 15 feet of the shared property line shall be clerestory (minimum of 6.5 feet above the finished floor height), except that this standard does not apply if a structure on the adjacent property does not have any non-clerestory windows on the building elevation that faces the ADU.
+Windows, other than clerestory, may be allowed on the building elevation that faces the side yard adjoining a side yard of an adjacent property located within 15 feet of that shared property line following submittal of an application for and approval of a discretionary ADU Exception Permit application per Section 18.42.065 or with written approval from the adjacent property owner that faces the window(s). - (2) All windows that face a rear yard adjoining a rear yard of an adjacent property that are located within 15 feet of the shared property line shall be clerestory (minimum of 6.5 feet above the finished floor height), except that this standard does not apply if a structure on the adjacent property does not have any non-clerestory windows on the building elevation that faces the ADU.
+Windows, other than clerestory, may be allowed on the building elevation that faces the rear yard adjoining a rear yard of an adjacent property following submittal of an application for and approval of a discretionary Design Review application by the Zoning Administrator or with written approval from the adjacent property owner that faces the window(s).